ncihtan/htan_missing_manual/data_submission/clin_data_submission.md

 ![Figure 1.
 HTAN Phase 2 Clinical Metadata Tiers](../img/Phase2_clinical_data_tiers.svg)

-Information regarding required attributes and valid values are provided in the HTAN Data Model [readthedocs](https://htan2-data-model.readthedocs.io/en/main/) pages.
+Information regarding required attributes and valid values are provided in the HTAN Data Model <a href="https://htan2-data-model.readthedocs.io/en/main/" target="_blank" rel="noopener noreferrer">readthedocs</a> pages.
 This page provides information such as:
 - how many records (rows) are expected for each type of clinical data;
 - which records are required for each participant; and
 - how to submit longitudinal data for a participant.